MON-FRI: 9:00 AM – 6:00 PM

 Position Lights at Shoulder Height for Comfort

 This works because it aligns lighting with how the space is actually used.
-Instead of lighting the entire room, you’re targeting a specific function—resting, reading, winding down.
+Instead of lighting the entire room from a single source, you're targeting a specific function: resting, reading, winding down.

-A practical option like the Erik wireless wall light works well here, as it allows flexible positioning without committing to permanent installation.
+A practical option like the Erik wireless wall light works well here, allowing flexible repositioning without committing to permanent installation.

 Use Symmetry to Anchor the Bed

-Symmetry here isn’t just aesthetic—it’s functional.
-It distributes light evenly and reduces shadows that can make the room feel uneven.
+Symmetry here isn't purely aesthetic.
+It distributes light evenly and reduces shadows that make a room feel uneven or cramped.

 When This Placement Works Best

 This setup is ideal for smaller bedrooms or minimalist layouts where surface space is limited.
-It also works well when you want to simplify the visual clutter around the bed.
+It also works well when you want to reduce visual clutter around the bed without sacrificing functionality.

 2. Living Room: Frame the Seating Area